[updated 7th July 2020]

 should my child go back to school?

-Expert advice is that clinically extremely vulnerable children should remain shielded and not to return to school, even if their year group has.
-The list above will be updated as evidence becomes available from both national data collection and published studies, which will minimise the burden of 'shielding' for those who do not need it.
+Expert advice is that only clinically extremely vulnerable children (those that have been told to shield as per above) should remain shielded and not to return to school, even if their year group has.

 should children with IBD continue to take their medication?